 Their furry coat is usually colored grayish-white and black, and they have paws that resemble slender human hands.
 The paws have five toes that give raccoons a wide range of dexterity when climbing and handling food.

-These mammals are generally solitary, nocturnal wildlife pests.
+These mammals are nocturnal wildlife pests that can be seen roaming about alone or in groups of up to four.
 They tend to be most active at night, sleeping in the daytime.

 What Do Raccoons Eat?